psu13/mutable-hakyll/posts/measurement.md

 \sqrt{2}} \begin{pmatrix} 1 \\ -1 \end{pmatrix}
 $$

-From this we can figure out that, say:
+From this we can figure out that:

 $$
 |x_+\rangle = {1 \over \sqrt{2}} (|z_+\rangle + |z_-\rangle)